Russia’s Slow Surrender: How China is Turning Putin’s War into a Power Play

 Putin fights in Ukraine, Beijing tightens its grip on Russia’s future

-Russia’s prolonged war in Ukraine has significantly altered its geopolitical and economic landscape, pushing it closer to China in ways that threaten its sovereignty.
+Russia’s prolonged war in Ukraine has significantly altered its geopolitical and economic landscape, pushing it closer to China in ways that weaken its autonomy.

-China, in turn, has every incentive to ensure the war drags on, as it weakens both Russia and the West while strengthening Beijing’s leverage over its so-called partner.
+China, in turn, has incentives to tolerate a prolonged war: it weakens Russia, drains Western attention, and strengthens Beijing’s leverage over its so-called partner.

 Economic Dependence: The Noose Tightens